WebAssembly/spec/proposals/gc/Post-MVP.md

 As proposed in #174.
 The idea is that `struct.new_default` would take values for nondefaultable fields in the struct from the stack.
 This would be a code size optimization over having to specify every single field with `struct.new` when allocating a struct containing nondefaultable fields.

 **Why Post-MVP:** This is a local code size optimization that does not affect expressivity, so getting it into the MVP is not urgent.

+## Throwing versions of trapping instructions

+Some language implementers have expressed interest in having throwing versions of operations like `struct.get` to simplify the implementation of e.g. Java's `NullPointerException`.
+It may be worth investigating what the potential code size or performance benefits of these instructions would be.
+See [#208](https://github.com/WebAssembly/gc/issues/208) for details and previous discussion.

+**Why Post-MVP:** Null checks followed by throws are easily expressible in the MVP, so there is no pressing need to add additional instructions for this pattern.
+Also, throwing instructions would depend on the exception handling proposal, and we would prefer to avoid that dependency in the MVP.

+## Equality-comparable funcref

+Being able to compare function references for equality would enable more precise polymorphic devirtualization.
+On the other hand, some polymorphic devirtualization should already be possible by taking advantage of patterns in vtables and letting functions be equality comparable would inhibit function deduplication optimizations.
+See [#239](https://github.com/WebAssembly/gc/issues/239) for details and previous discussion.

+**Why Post-MVP:** The benefits of this change are unknown and would likely be small, so it's not urgent that we get this into the MVP.